Ford Falcon (XF): Nissan Ute

 The Nissan Ute was a badge-engineered version of the XF Falcon utility sold by Nissan in Australia from July 1988 to September 1992.
 Nissan Utes were sold as a result of a model-sharing scheme known as the Button car plan.
 In an attempt to rationalise the Australian automotive industry, the Button plan induced car manufacturers to share core platforms.
-For this particular vehicle, XF series Ford utility vehicles were rebadged as "Nissan".
+For this particular vehicle, XF series Ford utility vehicles were rebadged as "Nissan", with a Nissan badge attached to the grille, decal on the tailgate and logo on the steering wheel.

 Nissan did not offer the various equipment levels of the Ford donor vehicle, instead offering only two basic trims (DX and ST) without the option of an "S" pack.
 The plan was generally considered a "disaster" by the industry, as the car buying public steered clear of the badge-engineered vehicles.
 Furthermore, spare parts could often be purchased from only the original vehicle maker—as was the case with the Nissan Ute.
 The model code was "XFN".